realA10001986/Time-Circuits-Display/README.md

     </tr>
 </table>

 [Here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/CheatSheet.pdf) is a cheat sheet for printing or screen-use.
-(Note that MacOS' *preview* application has a bug that makes the links fail.
+(Note that MacOS' *preview* application has a bug that scrambles the links in the document.
 Acrobat Reader does it correctly.)

 ## Time travel